r00tman/Turbopad/README.md

 ![drumpad](Art/drumpad.gif)

 ## Installation
-This is a fork of Dev1an's project.
-I don't have releases yet, so please clone the repo, do `pod install`, open workspace and compile.
-For some reason, it doesn't work with App Sandbox enabled, so turn it off.
+This is a fork of [Dev1an/Trackpad-Drummer](https://github.com/Dev1an/Trackpad-Drummer) project.
+I don't have GitHub releases yet, so please clone the repo, do `pod install`, open workspace in Xcode and compile.
+For some reason, it doesn't work with App Sandbox enabled, so turn it off, idk which entitlement it needs.
 Also turn off Build Settings->Sandbox user scripts, otherwise it won't build.

 ## Compatibility